HxD Portable Hex Editor

 Key Features

-• Checksums & Hashes: Generate MD5, SHA-1, SHA-256, and other cryptographic hashes to verify data integrity.
+• Checksums & Hash Tools: Generate MD5, SHA-1, SHA-256, CRC32, and more for integrity verification.

 Specifications & Download